csc-fw/tmb_fw_files/20220327_TAMU_Run3DF/README.md

       - major versoin[3:0] : 0x0
       - minor version[4:0] : 0x1

+## Firmare date and type
+This firwmare date is 2022-03-28 and it is type A firmware for all old TMB of non-ring chambers

 ## Updates compared to last version
    removed some unused codes and add new revision code, partial Run3 DAQ data format and anode HMT